Online/Off-Campus Student Guide

 Orientation Options for Online Students: All online instructors are provided with narrated and non-narrated orientation presentations, as well as a complete Orientation module that they may include in their online class.
 The module reviews services, as well as navigation of the course management system, how to use each of the tools, practice assignments, and information on how to get help.
 For those enrolled in hybrid courses, we sponsor multiple drop-in sessions, set up help tables outside busy locations, offer to do in-class demonstrations, and participate in the on-campus orientations.

 Access to resources are communicated to students through the course syllabi, university websites, e-mail announcements, face-to-face orientations, online student orientations available within the course management system (CourseDen), myUWG portal announcements, and the UWG Student Handbook (http://www.westga.edu/~handbook/index.php).
 All new students who register for at least one face-to-face or hybrid (partially online) course is required to attend an on-campus orientation before starting classes.
 Only students who take only fully online courses may be exempt from having to travel to campus for an orientation (check specific online program requirements at http://uwgonline.westga.edu.

 Additional online orientation resources, including details on how to access a demo course, are provided on our Orientation site: http://uwgonline.westga.edu/orientation.php

-All new eCore students must complete an online orientation and quiz prior to enrolling in an eCore course.
-The orientation provides students with critical information about course success as well as what to expect in their online course.
-In addition, the eCore Student Success Manager sends a Getting Started Letter to all eCore students at the beginning of the term (https://ecore.usg.edu/students/start/).
-Students may also refer to the eCore website or the eCore Student Guide online for ongoing reference (http://ecore.usg.edu/student_guide.pdf).
+All new eCore students must complete the eCore Introduction Quiz prior to enrolling in an eCore course.
+The eCore Introduction Quiz provides students with critical information about course success as well as what to expect in their online eCore course.
+Further instruction is provided in the eCore Welcome Letter, which is sent to all eCore students at the beginning of the term.
+Students may also refer to the UWG eCore website (ecore.westga.edu) or the eCore Student Success Guide online for ongoing reference (https://ecore.usg.edu/students/guide/index.php).

 Courses are taught partially online (meets at least 51% - 94% online) through CourseDen, or other technologies.
 Students will be required to travel to campus for one or more face-to-face class sessions.